tjFogarty/tj-ie/src/site/posts/multi-select-checkboxes-react-hooks.md

   - javascript
 ---

 I felt like revisiting this bit of code from a few years ago, since it still gets a bit of traffic.
+You can view the old post [at this link](/multi-select-checkboxes-with-react/).

-Here it is using React Hooks, scroll below for a demo:
+Here's the new code using React Hooks, scroll below for a demo:

 ``` jsx
 import React, { useState, useRef, useEffect } from "react";